dukee02/Arma3_CTI_WW2/README.md

 Fixed: techtree combi bug with some mods
 Fixed: Baranow bunker at F8 lowered
 Fixed: Svartmarka bunkerpos on Rafsbotn main and Rafsbotn harbor
+Fixed: Error with Naval Legends ships on spawn